opentracing-contrib/java-spring-cloud/README.md

 ## Development
 Maven checkstyle plugin is used to maintain consistent code style based on [Google Style Guides](https://github.com/google/styleguide)

+### Note on tests

+A running docker daemon needs to be present on the system before running the tests

 ```shell
 ./mvnw clean install
 make // to run tests including dependency tests, a specific profile can be specified by make PROFILES=nodeps